-Current restrictions mean that there are no visitors allowed at our community hospitals and inpatient units and we know how difficult it is for people to maintain contact and ease any concerns and worries.
+With only limited visiting now allowed at our community hospitals and inpatient units, we know how difficult it is for people to maintain contact and ease any concerns and worries.

 How does it work